locationtech/geomesa/docs/user/datastores/index_config.rst

 .. warning::

-    Certain queries may be much slower if you disable any indices.
+    Certain queries may be much slower if you disable an index.

 To enable only certain indices, you may set a hint in your simple feature type.
 The hint key is ``geomesa.indexes.enabled``, and it should contain a comma-delimited list containing a subset of: